-Average weekday boardings for the Western Contra Costa Transit Authority service (WestCAT) are summarized in Table 4-3.
-Regional growth to 2040 with no transit improvements (No Build) would cause WestCAT ridership to increase by 48 percent between 2015 and 2040, about 1.9 percent per year.
+Average weekday total daily boardings for the Western Contra Costa Transit Authority (WestCAT) service are summarized in Table 4-3.
+Regional growth from 2015 to 2040 with no transit improvements (No Build) would cause WestCAT ridership to increase by 48 percent between 2015 and 2040, about 1.9 percent per year (from 5,000 to 7,410 total daily riders).